|El Salvador 1982|

 GK: Jaime Penedo (Panama)

-Penedo began his career with Estudiantes de Panamá F.C. in 2000.
-He also played in Panamá for Plaza Amador and Árabe Unido.
+Penedo played with Estudiantes de Panamá F.C. , Plaza Amador and Árabe Unido.
 In 2005, he joined Italian club Cagliari, but did not make any first team appearances.
-The following season, he moved to Spain to play for Osasuna B in Segunda División B. After one season in Spain Penedo signed in Guatemala for Municipal and for the LA Galaxy in 2013.
+He later played for Osasuna B in Segunda División B, in Guatemala for Municipal and for the LA Galaxy.
 Capped 129 times, Penedo won the golden glove at the 2005 CONCACAF Gold Cup and the 2013 CONCACAF Gold Cup, which is given to the best goalkeeper of the tournament.

 GK: Luis Guevara Mora (El Salvador)